WISH I’D NEVER LIVED TO SEE

 Some people, no matter their profession, are just inept jerks.

 Today, nothing is sacred.

 We’re too damn soft, we’re too damn sensitive.

 Beliefs you thought to be mainstream 30 years ago probably wouldn’t be welcomed in mixed company and people of different political persuasions.

 If you’re a conservative (even a compassionate one, like me) you might be careful where you speak, or even if you should speak.

-Professional Soldiers, Sailors, Marines, guarding the gates of freedom average salary, $38,000 annually; Professional athletes in top four sports average salary, $3.1 million.
+Professional Soldiers, Sailors, and Marines guarding the gates of freedom have an average salary of $38,000 annually; Professional athletes in the top four sports have an average salary of about $4.0 million.

 Don’t take yourself too seriously.

 He who Laughs, Lasts.